CypherpunkArmory/UserLAnd/.github/ISSUE_TEMPLATE/bug_report.md

 Any line that begins with '#' is a **header**.
 Please leave the headers in as is, and fill in the information they suggest below them.
 These templates are here to help us resolve your issue as quickly as possible.
 Leaving requested information out of your issue will cause our issue template bot to request that your post be reformatted.
-If a header doesn't seem relevant to your issue, either write 'N/A' or something similar or consider using a different template.
+If a header doesn't seem relevant to your issue, either write 'N/A' or something similar below the header or consider using a different template.

 # Describe the bug